sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 # Workflow:

-First, you need to install PyPDF2 pdfreader to read the provided PDFs.
+First, I needed to install **PyPDF2 pdfreader** to read the provided PDFs.
+I only did one PDF at a time, as it kept everything more organized.
 ```
 pip install PyPDF2 pdfreader
 ```
-Run this script to extract text from the first page of a PDF.
-Make sure the file 2024_Wolf Yellowstone.pdf is in the same folder.
-The code loads the PDF using PdfReader, selects the first page, and prints whatever text it contains to the terminal.
+Then I ran this code to extract text from the first page of the PDF.
+Make sure the PDF file is in the same folder.
+The code loads the PDF using PdfReader, selects the first page, and prints whatever text it contains into the kernel.
 ```
 from PyPDF2 import PdfReader
 reader = PdfReader("2024_Wolf Yellowstone.pdf")